brodmannerik/simplified-book-recommendation-system/README.md

 Book.com is a modern web application that allows users to browse, search, and review books across multiple genres.
 It features a Netflix-style UI with horizontally scrollable rows categorized by genre and dynamic search functionality.
 The application integrates with the Google Books API to provide a rich database of books while maintaining a clean, user-friendly interface.

+## Tech Stack

+- React 19 with TypeScript
+- React Router for navigation
+- Ant Design component library
+- Styled Components for custom styling
+- Axios for API requests
+- Jest and React Testing - Library for testing
+- Redux Toolkit for state management (specifically for the ratings system)
+- TypeScript with strict mode enabled for type safety
+- Vite for fast development and optimized production builds

 ## Architecture

 ![Book.com Architecture](/images/diagram.jpg)